ratson/cordova-plugin-admob-free/README.md

 - Now you have to launch the sdk manager and download and install the following files located under "extras" (if you don't have them already):
 	Android support repository, Google play services, Google repository.

+## **CAUTION**
+-**Do not click your own ads or google could cancel all your accounts.
+They have automatic systems checking for this.
+For testing use the  'isTesting: true' javascript variable in the code below.**
+-**Do not make apps that allow people to download youtube movies, this is against their terms of service also.
+They will find out.**
+-**Do not make apps that embed youtube movies in a way that is not allowed.**

 ## The MIT License (MIT)